cheatsheet1999/FrontEndCollection/Interview/Interview.md

 ```

-**Unlike calltack, variable in Heap memory can be kept indefinitely then decide when you get rid of it later with the garbage collector**
+**Unlike callstack, variable in Heap memory can be kept indefinitely then decide when you get rid of it later with the garbage collector**

 ### why use closure if it requires more memory and procecssing power than a pure function?
 1. Data Encapsulation is one of the most important reason because clouse helps to prevent leaking or exposing data where it's not needed.